ChickenProp/chickenprop.github.com/drafts/99-shorter.md

 ### 99% Invisible #434 (9 Mar 2021): Artistic License

 This is the most American story.
+(I actually wrote it up before starting this experiment.)

 After states start requiring license plates, Idaho realizes they can be used for advertising, and start boasting about Idaho potatoes on their plates.
 North Idahoans grumble because that’s more of a Southeast Idaho thing.
 Tourists start stealing plates as souvenirs, causing people to be very confused when they’re pulled over because who checks whether they still have a license plate.